FelixOnline/v2/content/articles/2013-5-23-chinese-university-may-open-uk-facility.md

  - /news/3617/chinese-university-may-open-uk-facility
 imported: true
 comments:
+ - value: >
- - Surely providing affordable housing for first years is more important than providing facilities for students from other universitiesAre you nuts The latter will make FAR more money
+     Surely providing affordable housing for first years is more important than providing facilities for students from other universities?,Are you nuts?
+The latter will make FAR more money!!!

 # Article Taxonomies
 categories: